-JOE SMITHERMAN front of City Hall . . . and trying to pro- described the incident.
-Smitherman claimed the photos showed "lulls" in Smitherman said Carmichael lunged at him three times before the SNCC leader was arrested.
+JOE SMITHERMAN a "near-riot"--as Selma police have described the incident.
+Smitherman claimed the photos showed "lulls" in the action.
+Smitherman said Carmichael lunged at him three times before the SNCC leader was arrested.
 The mayor quoted Carmichael as saying, "You've made a martyr out of me.
 You've played right into my hands."
-When Carmichael took the witness stand, he saidhe was picketing City Hall alone, until the mayor and several police officers blocked his way.
+When Carmichael took the witness stand, he said he was picketing City Hall alone, until the mayor and several police officers blocked his way.
 "Iasked them why," he testified, "and ... the mayor said, 'Arrest that son-of-abitch,' and they arrested me."
 In his testimony Carmichael explained that SNCC was formed "because of the oppression of black people in this country."
 This drew a loud objection from Selma City Attorney McLean Pitts, as did Carmichael's claim that the political atmosphere in Dallas County is "most corrupt," Carmichael and others are challenging Alabama's anti-riot law on the grounds that it is "too vague" and that it has a "chilling effect" on freedom of speech.
-Carmichael and SNCC field secretary William S. House were convicted under the law in a Selma court last December.
-Clarence Williams, president of the Dallas County Independent Free Voters Organization, testified that the arrests -- three days before the November election--put "the old fear back into the people."
+Carmichael and SNCC field secretary William S. House were convicted under the law in a Selma court they would take the case under considlast December.
+Clarence Williams, president of the Dallas County Independent Free Voters Organization, testified that the arrests --three days before the November election--put "the old fear back into the people."
 For his appearance in court last Tuesday, Carmichael chose a green Malcolm X sweatshirt and blue jeans.
-House wore a gray suit, but another SNCC worker, Thomas Taylor, showed up in a black-and-orange Nigerian "di- Taylor -- who was convicted in December of illegal parking and resisting arrest--testified Tuesday that he was beaten, clubbed, and kicked by police and firemen on the way to jail.
-Selma Police Captain T. C. Pyron testified that Taylor came at him with a "stick."
-Taylor said he was holding a staff given to him by the high priest of his religion.
-The judges -- U. S. Circuit Judge John Godbold and U.S. District Judges Virgil Pittman and Daniel H. Thomas--said they would take the case under consideration, and issue a ruling later, ...But Sometimes, There Isn't a Trial STOKELY CARMICHAEL (RIGHT) AND RAP BROWN OF SNCC BY MARY ELLEN GALE TUSKEGEE -- The Macon County Circuit Court meets next Monday.
-But it won't be hearing the case a lot of people have been waiting for -- the case against Fletcher Henderson, a white store-owner.
+House wore a gray suit, but another SNCC worker, Thomas Taylor, showed up in a black-and-orange Nigerian "diashiki."
+Taylor--who was convicted in December of illegal parking and resisting arrest--testified Tuesday that he was beaten, clubbed, and kicked by police and firemen on the way to jail.
+Selma Police Captain T. C. Pyron testified that Taylor came at him with a "stick," Taylor said he was holding a staff given to him by the high priest of his religion.

+The judges--U. S. Circuit Judge John Godbold and U.S. District Judges Virgil Pittman and Daniel H. Thomas--said eration, and issue a ruling later. ...But Sometimes, There Isn't a Trial BY MARY ELLEN GALE TUSKEGEE -- The Macon County Circuit Court meets next Monday.
+But it won't be hearing the case a lot of people have been waiting for--the case against Fletcher Henderson, a white store-owner.

 Henderson was charged with assault with intent to murder last month.
-Law officers said Eddie Menefee, a Negro laborer, was shot in the mouth during a quarrel at Henderson's store.
-But Henderson isn't going to be tried on the charge. pear to testify against Henderson.
+Law officers said Eddie Menefee, a Negro laborer, was shot in the mouth during a quarrel at Henderson's store, But Henderson isn't going to be tried on the charge. pear to testify against Henderson.